DS4PS/cpp-526-sum-2020/index.md

 ---

-# I.  Course Description, Course Goal and Course Learning Objectives
+# I. Course Description, Goal, & Learning Objectives

 Data is an essential ingredient of any program evaluation or performance management system.
 Organizations that want to embrace an evidence-based approach to management need to develop processes for gathering data, linking multiple datasets, running analysis, and sharing results with stakeholders through reports, dashboards, or web applications.
 The ability to collect, organize and analyze data is a desirable skill set for professional knowledge workers, high-level management, and evaluators.